metagenomics/2015-biogas-cebitec/README.md

-# 2015-biogas-cebitec
+# Data availablility

-Work in progress, to be finished asap!
+### Metagenomic and metatranscriptomic sequencing

+The datasets supporting the results of this article are available in the European Nucleotide Archive (ENA) under study accession [PRJEB8813](http://www.ebi.ac.uk/ena/data/view/PRJEB8813).

+Please refer to Table 2 in [our manuscript](latex_src/bremges_gigascience_2015.pdf) for a detailed description of our metagenomic and metatranscriptomic sequencing efforts.

-### Data for review
+### Intermediate results for the review process

 File | Description | Analysis step
 --- | --- | ---